All Employee Benefit Plans Should Not Be Created Equal

 8. What Are Value-Added Components By Dealing With Your Broker?

 In this competitive landscape, there are several incentives to help sway your decision to one carrier or the other.
-It could be a Cancer Rider, enhanced Employee Assistance Program, an employee-incentive program like WorkPerks, a Disability Management Service.
+It could be a Cancer Rider, an enhanced Employee Assistance Program, an employee-incentive program like WorkPerks, a Disability Management Service.
 Find out what additional perks are available to enhance your plan for your employees.
 Most can be included at no or minimal cost.

 9. Encourage Employee Education